-- $^{\mathrm{a}}$ Local government includes the governments of both the county and cities within the county. - b Only includes taxes on production and imports, not personal taxes.
+^a Local government includes the governments of both the county and cities within the county.

+^b Only includes taxes on production and imports, not personal taxes.

 Multipliers derived from the IMPLAN input-output model are used to estimate potential local tax revenue effects under LSJR Alternatives 2, 3, and 4.
 These multipliers are developed for a three-county study region of San Joaquin, Stanislaus, and Merced Counties, and also for each of the three counties individually.
 Table 20.3.2-7 presents the impact and the fiscal impact multipliers associated with an agricultural revenue loss of \$1 million in each county.
 For example, a 1 million dollar loss in agricultural revenue in San Joaquin County would have a direct loss of \$15,691 in tax revenue for local governments.
 Accounting for the indirect and induced effects of the 1 million dollar loss would increase the tax revenue losses to \$44,731.
 To create fiscal impact multipliers for the different levels of government, the total loss at each level of government is divided by \$1 million.
-In other words, the total federal tax impact is 15.4 percent of the agricultural revenue loss, the total state tax impact is 6.1 percent of the loss, and the total local tax impact is 4.5 percent of the loss.
+In other words, the total federal tax impact is 15.4 percent of the agricultural revenue loss, the total state tax impact is 6.1 percent of the loss.